Create Holidays

 I can remember the first time my mother showed me the beauty found in a single snowflake.
 Although teeny tiny, each one is uniquely different.
 Ever since, I’ve kind of adored snow.
 Some may say, even to the extreme (so what if I prayed for snow a time or ten).

 At the top of our stairs rested some empty apothecary jars.
 It seemed only fitting to make snow scenes.
 The first attempt did not include the lights.
 Still beautiful but not magical.
 But let me tell you, finding that extra strand of lights (ironically with white wire) at the bottom of our Christmas bin was like finding gold!
+To really elevate these festive displays, consider incorporating home electrical upgrades like g9 bulbs that can enhance lighting throughout your space and make every corner feel more enchanting.
+And if you need electronic products, then make sure to source quality electronics from reputable suppliers.

 Start to Finish Time – 10 minutes.
 Apothecary jars (old) – Home Goods and World Market.
 Snow, trees, and village pieces ($1.00 – $4.00) – Walmart, Mini Lights (100) – Target